 Your Name: Date:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint again nst:
+Name of Person(s) you have a complaint again st:

 List any witnesses that were present:

 Where did the incident(s) occur?

-factual detail as possible (i.e. specific stateme the basis of your complaint by providing as much ents; what, if any, physical contact was involved; id the situation, etc.) (Attach additional pages, if
+Please describe the events or conduct that aro much factual detail as possible (i.e. specific s involved; any verbal statements; what did you d pages, if needed): tatements; what, if any, physical contact was

-in pursuing its investigation.
-I hereby certify that is true and correct and complete to the best of nformation I have provided as it finds necessary the information I have provided in this complaint of my knowledge and belief.
-I further understand the result in disciplinary action up to and including
+I hereby authorize the School to disclose the inf in pursuing its investigation.
+I hereby certify complaint is true and correct and complete to understand providing false information in this r and including termination. that the information I have provided in this the best of my knowledge and belief.
+I further

+Signature of Complainant:

 Date:

-Signature of Complainant

-Print Name
+Print Name:

-To be completed by School: Received by: Date:
+To be completed by School:

+Received by: Date: